 But the new state university Patterson led was struggling to survive.
 Indeed, he tapped his own personal resources to construct the university’s first buildings.
 When he retired in 1910, his dream remained unfulfilled, but not forgotten.
 A trust established by Patterson's will in 1922 allocated almost his entire estate for the creation of a college of diplomacy to be named for his deceased son, William Andrew Patterson.
 To make his vision a reality, however, the bequest had to be invested for decades.
 While the endowment was not large enough to fully fund Patterson's ambitious vision, by 1959 it had matured enough - with help from the Commonwealth of Kentucky - to launch the Patterson School of Diplomacy and International Commerce.

 From the beginning, the Patterson School program was designed exclusively for graduate students.
 Initially, both masters and doctoral degrees were offered.
 In 1970, however, the decision was made to concentrate solely on training at the masters level for students seeking professional careers in international affairs.
-Starting with three jointly appointed faculty members in 1960, the Patterson School acquired its first core faculty in 1972 and began a strengthening of its interdisciplinary nature (drawing upon associated faculty from across the entire university) that continues to this day.
+Starting with three jointly appointed faculty members in 1960, the Patterson School acquired its first core faculty in 1972 and began a strengthening of its interdisciplinary nature that continues to this day.
 The program was originally housed on campus in a surplus army barracks best known to students and faculty as "Splinter Hall."
 The School moved to the Patterson Office Tower after its construction in 1969 and remains there today.
-While the program has purposely remained small and focused, it now has nearly a thousand alumni and built a reputation as one of the leading institutions in its field.
+While the program has purposely remained small and focused, it now has over a thousand alumni and has built a reputation as one of the leading institutions in its field.

 The Patterson School thrived under a series of strong, long-term, directors - Amry Vandenbosch, Vince Davis, John Stempel, Carey Cavanaugh - who brought their collective academic and practical experience to bear.
 The founding director, Amry Vandenbosch, had been chairman of UK's Political Science Department for over 20 years and had served in the State Department and the Office of Strategic Services (the precursor to the CIA) prior to taking the helm of Patterson.
 An expert on Southeast Asia, Vandenbosch also served on the Trusteeship Committee at the 1945 San Francisco Conference that founded the United Nations.